 Right now your senses are working together.
 You hear background sounds and feel your clothing, chair, and the floor beneath your feet.
 You see letters on the screen.
 You filter out unimportant sensory input so you can make sense of what you are reading.
 If you occasionally lose focus because your shirt label is making your neck itch, you may have a mild sensory issue.
 If you keep sliding off your chair, look away when you hear any noise, feel as if your shirt is hurting you, and perceive that the words you are reading pulsate, you may have sensory processing disorder, also known as sensory integration dysfunction.
 Sensory issues affect all kinds of people—from those with developmental delays, attention and learning problems, autistic spectrum disorders and other diagnoses to those without any other issues.

 A child has sensory processing disorder when their sensory issues are significant enough to interfere with activities of daily living: learning, eating, socializing, grooming, and so on.

 What does it mean to parent with “sensory smarts” or to be a “sensory smart parent”?

 Sensory smarts is a perspective or understanding a parent achieves when she becomes aware of how her child’s sensory issues are affecting him.
 You know you have sensory smarts when you recognize effective ways to help your child function better, cooperate more easily, focus on learning, and enjoy socializing.
-A sensory smart parent helps her child develop his own sensory smarts, empowering him to advocate for himself and meet his own sensory needs in a socially acceptable way.
+Sensory smart parents helps their children with sensory issues develop their own sensory smarts, empowering them to advocate for themselves and effectively meet their own sensory needs.

-A sensory smart parent recognizes that sensory processing issues are very, very real, and respects that his child sometimes can’t bring herself to tolerate sensations that others take for granted.
+A sensory smart parent recognizes that sensory processing issues are very, very real, and respects that their child sometimes can’t tolerate certain everyday sensations.